Elgon Cup (women's)

-The women's Elgon Cup is an annual competition between the national rugby union teams of Kenya and Uganda.
-It runs in parallel with the men's Elgon Cup, which has been running since 2004.
-The cup is competed for over two legs - one in each country.
-Home matches for Kenya are usually played at the RFUEA Ground, Nairobi, Kenya, whilst Uganda usually play their home matches at the Kyadondo Grounds, Kampala, Uganda.
+The women's Elgon Cup was an annual competition held between the national rugby union teams of Kenya and Uganda.
+It ran parallel with the men's Elgon Cup, which has been running since 2004.
+The cup was competed for over two legs - one in each country.
+Home matches for Kenya were usually played at the RFUEA Ground, Nairobi, Kenya, whilst Uganda usually played their home matches at the Kyadondo Grounds, Kampala, Uganda.